JtheDBA/Ubuntu/virtualbox/Ubuntu Desktops in VirtualBox.md

 # Ubuntu Desktops in VirtualBox

+-  *Standard disclaimer: do not assume I know what I am doing or any instructions below should be used outside of personal experimentation and learning.
+All comments are my own and do not reflect the thoughts or direction of my employer, family, friends, favorite television and radio station or anything else.*

 This document attempts to simply the installation of Ubuntu desktops into VirtualBox virtual machines using a script for VM creation.

 Installing a Linux desktop into a virtual machine is helpful in many ways.
 You can use a virtual machine to test new versions or different flavors of various desktops.
 You can also maintain virtual machines to test updates before they are applied to physical Linux desktops.